qidianzl/Recovering-Brain-Structure-Network-Using-Functional-Connectivity/README.md

 ### Papers:

-This repository provides a PyTorch implementation of the models adopted in the two paper:
+This repository provides a PyTorch implementation of the models adopted in the two papers:

 [1] Zhang, Lu, Li Wang, and Dajiang Zhu.
 "Recovering brain structural connectivity from functional connectivity via multi-gcn based generative adversarial network."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Cham, 2020.